 You are required to sign to confirm that you have received your certificates and that they are correct.
 If you are unable to collect them, you will need to give authority for someone else to collect and check them on your behalf.
 This may be a letter addressed to the Exams Office or an email to exams@nclt.ac.uk.
-The letter/email should state your full name, date of birth, contact number and the name of the person who will collect them.
+The letter/email should state your full name, date of birth, your Learner Number that starts with D, contact number and the name of the person who will collect them.
 The person collecting them must show some form of their own self-identification (photo ID).